armymau/google_maps_library/README.md

 ```
   dependencies {
-  	implementation 'com.github.armymau:google_maps_library:v1.4'
+  	implementation 'com.github.armymau:google_maps_library:v1.5'
   }
 ```

 **Step 3**.
-You Extend your AppCompatActivity with GoogleMapsActivity (or MapFragment extends GoogleMapsFragment) class and you can implements onLocationRetrieved(Location var1) method to get automatically the device position.
+You Extend your AppCompatActivity with GoogleMapsActivity (or MapFragment extends GoogleMapsFragment) class and you can implements onLocationRetrieved(location : Location) method to get automatically the device position.